21003407/Experiment-08-Encoders-and-decoders-/README.md

 ### PROGRAM
 ```
 Program for Endocers and Decoders  and verify its truth table in quartus using Verilog programming.
-Developed by: A K MOHAN RAJ
+Developed by: A Joans jay authers
-RegisterNumber:  212221230064
+RegisterNumber:  212221240019

 module enc(d0,d1,d2,d3,d4,d5,d6,d7,a,b,c);
 input d0,d1,d2,d3,d4,d5,d6,d7;